 Undoubtedly, carat weight and the size of a diamond are usually the first things that come to the minds of most consumers when we talk about jewelry.
 However, carat weight on its own is not an accurate reflection of the diamond’s size.
 This is because the physical dimensions of the stone are affected by the depth and cut of a stone.

 For example, a shallower stone (lower depth ~ 60%) will appear larger than another stone that is cut deeply (higher depth ~ 63%).
 Also, other aspects such as a thick girdle thickness can also result in a smaller face-up view because weight is hidden in the body of the diamond.

 You need to take note that carat weight and cut should be considered hand in hand as mentioned in the previous article.
 Ideally speaking, a diamond should not look too big or too small in size for it’s carat weight.
 Otherwise, the brilliance of the stone will suffer.

-Just the right size for the right hands…
+Just the right diamond size for the hands…

 One carat is composed of 100 points and is the equivalent of 200 milligrams.
 Bigger stones are rarer in nature and hence are also so pricier.
 This is why you can see prices jump at the half and full carat points.